rydmike/rydmike.github.io/colorscheme.md

 <img src="https://rydmike.com/assets/ColorSchemeCompareDark.png?raw=true" alt="compare dark"/>

-### Built-in Color Schemes
+## Built-in Color Schemes

 Naturally we have to have some ready to use and built-in example color scheme to use and play with.
 **FlexColorScheme** comes with 20 ready to go color schemes that you can try, and use in you apps if you like.

 The bundled examples are all tuned matching light and dark theme pairs.
-The first two color schemes are actually the Flutter and Material Design guide examples of light and dark mode themes, an the high contrast light and dark color version as well.
+The first two color schemes are actually the Flutter and Material Design guide examples of light and dark mode themes, and the high contrast light and dark color version as well.
 So OK, there is actually "only" 18 new ready-made bonus color schemes.
-I might add more designs later versions if there are requests for more, or perhaps some proposed nice additional color schemes you would like to have included.
+I might add more designs in later versions if there are requests, or some proposed nice additional color schemes you would like to have included.

 There is of course no need to use any of the built-in color schemes, the package examples show how you can easily make you own custom flex color schemes.
+Maybe these will inspire you.

-#### Light Mode Color Schemes
+### Light Mode Color Schemes

 Below you will find all the light theme mode color schemes, with the scheme colors shown and their names.